Issa (clan): Overview

 The Issa clan has produced numerous noble Somali men and women over the centuries, including multiple Kings (Ughaz).
-Throughout their known history the Issa where known for their military strength and viciousness, the British who came across them viewed the Issas as "one of the most fanatical and warlike tribes in north east Africa".
+Throughout their known history the Issa were known for their military strength and viciousness, the British who came across them viewed the Issas as "one of the most fanatical and warlike tribes in north east Africa".
 The British also tried to invade Zeila home of the White Issa (Aysa) which the natives reigned victorious, with that there was never any attempt made to occupy the interior of the Issa country, which was mostly inhabited by the Black Issa; and not withstanding the cruel nature of the tribe, whose only aspirations in life could very accurately be summed up in the two words "Murder and Loot".
 With the typically villainous expression on their tribe members' faces as the British administration described.
 Tribal traditions with those of the Black Issa was that a young blood was not allowed to marry until he had slain a man in battle; as it was not essential to kill the man in a fair combat, this usually led to a cold-blooded killing and constant battles with neighboring tribes and ethnic groups, among the other Somali tribes such customs were unheard of, this was all in effort to keep themselves a militarized tribe.
 Known for their mastery in the use of poisoned arrows and their remarkable hunting abilities, the Issa stand out as a force to be reckoned with.
 In the lands of Arabia, they have become sought-after mercenaries, often enlisted for their combat prowess and strategic acumen.
 Given that they were always in a state of battle to the point it was viewed that killing was their pastime, as a way of honoring their deceased warriors, they would place upright stones, one for each victim, opposite the entrance of the deceased's dwelling.
 If the deceased had killed three or more men, stones would also be placed opposite each of the wives' three huts.
 If the deceased had killed one or more elephants, very large stones would be erected.
 Additionally, if any of the deceased's victims were mounted men, one upright stone surmounted by another flat stone would be put up.
 This practice of honoring their warriors through the placement of stones was a significant aspect of the Issa tribal traditions and culture.